zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    Experimental Features enabled

-In the third case, by pressing the *Enable Experimental Features* button, a set of Experimental Features will be activated within the sections of the EM setup panel (:numref:`Fig. %s <EMsetup_03FIG>`).
+In the third case, by pressing the ``Enable Experimental Features`` button, a set of Experimental Features will be activated within the sections of the EM setup panel (:numref:`Fig. %s <EMsetup_03FIG>`).
+As highlighted in red, this set of features is experimental and it should not be used within the standard documentation process of the EM.

-On the upper part of the panel the *Switch to 3D GIS* button allows to instantly switch from the *EM mode* to a *3D GIS mode* where users can link an external database to EMtools (:numref:`Fig. %s <EMsetup_04abcFIG>`).
+On the upper part of the panel the ``Switch to 3D GIS`` button allows to instantly switch from the ``EM mode`` to a ``3D GIS mode`` where users can link an external database to EMtools (:numref:`Fig. %s <EMsetup_04abcFIG>`).

 .. _EMsetup_04abcFIG: